one10/chrome-quick-to-gmt/README.md

 * Move out node and npm stuff out of the actual extension code
 * If we use momentjs in the main code (not just in tests), we can possibly parse more formats - test
 * Add unit tests to ensure updateDocCallback is called with the proper values for different inputs
+* Output only the short version of the timezone.
+"America/Los_Angeles" looks really human-hostile compared to "PST"